 Phauda flammans are found in southern China, Hong Kong, Malaysia, Thailand, Indonesia and India.
 Phauda flammans larvae (larvae) feed on leaves to survive and are commonly found on Ficus trees.
 After a larva matures, it will form a cocoon, pupate, and then emerge from the pupal case and turn into an adult.
 The adult will then lay eggs on leaves after mating, which will hatch into larvae and start feeding on leaves.
 There can be more than two generations of larvae per year.

 It is a natural phenomenon that larvae feed on leaves of Ficus trees.
 However, this phenomenon was more apparent in Hong Kong in the summer of 2020.
 Though the appearance of infested Ficus trees has deteriorated due to defoliation, the infestation did not have a serious impact on their overall health and structural conditions.
-The affected trees recovered from infestation gradually in late 2020 and early 2021 and no trees have to be removed.

 To ensure the effective implementation of integrated pest management, specific measures should be adopted having regard to different stages of the life cycle of the insect (eggs, larvae, pupae and adults), followed by monitoring, evaluating the effectiveness of the control measures and making adjustments whenever necessary.
 Private property owners or management personnel can monitor affected trees on their properties on a regular basis, and take appropriate control measures according to the infestation extent of the trees, their surrounding environment, as well as different stages of the life cycle of the insect.
 Pest control work for trees involves arboricultural knowledge and requires professional input.
 Private property owners or management companies should engage qualified professionals to advise, supervise and handle all matters in relation to tree work.
 Appropriate control measures include: